Our 5Ps Process

 Assign responsible parties to specific tasks and track progress on and timelines for deliverables.

-It’s kind of like when you were a kid and all the other neighbor kids knew where to meet to play a quick pick up game or impromptu soccer.
-Your buyers have these places too, which we’ll uncover together.
+Remember when you were a kid and the other neighbor kids knew where to meet to play a pick up game of soccer?
+Your buyers have these places too.
+We’ll uncover them.

-Tracking your metrics (KPIs) is integral to understanding if and why our marketing efforts are helping you attain your business goals.
-Typically, we track site traffic, content performance, form submissions, leads, and of course sales.
-We regularly collect and periodically review all data to glean important insights into how your ideal buyers are responding to our marketing efforts.
+Tracking your progress is integral to understanding if and why your sales and marketing efforts are helping you attain your business goals.
+Typically, we track site traffic, content performance, form submissions, leads, email marketing metrics, social media engagement, and of course sales.
+We collect and periodically review all data to glean important insights into how your ideal buyers are responding to your sales and marketing efforts.
 Then, we reassess our approach for effectiveness, make changes where ever needed and forge forward.

-Strategic, results driven marketing is an iterative process because buyers behaviors evolve over time.
-Collecting and analyzing metrics is the best way to keep a finger on the pulse of these changes.
+Strategic sales and marketing results is an iterative process because buyers behaviors evolve over time.
+Collecting and analyzing data is the best way to keep a finger on the pulse of these changes.
+It’s important to understand what’s working and what’s not.
+We can’t always understand the ‘why‘ 100% of the time but we can seek to understand your ideal buyer and how to influence their buying decisions using practical data and metrics.

 “When I engaged with Dave, one of the first things he noticed was that our branding was not communicating a clear message.
 We had no style guide, no unified way to use our name, our colors, our logo, and things like that.
 We started working with him to create, what is DataCorps?
 What does it mean?
 What is our story?
 What do our colors tell?
 What does the logo tell?
 What does the name tell?
 So, we dug into that stuff using the StoryBrand process.
 Nobody had taken the time to do that before.
 My favorite thing about working with Scott Growth Strategies was the StoryBrand process.
 I had such a good time working with Dave to refine those thoughts.
 He literally had to force me to extract why I choose this, why I chose that, what is the deeper message behind it?
 I’ll be honest, it was painful because I’m not great at explaining myself and my own methods.
 But it was so valuable to see that on paper because I could start clearly seeing what we really are.”